CHTC/chtc-website-source/file-avail-largedata.md

 saved to the HTCondor `output` file?
-Some software are written to "stream" output directly to the terminal screen during interactive execution, but when the software is executed non-interactively via HTCondor, the output is instead save in the `output` file designated in the HTCondor submit file.
+Some software are written to "stream" output directly to the terminal screen during interactive execution, but when the software is executed non-interactively via HTCondor, the output is instead saved in the `output` file designated in the HTCondor submit file.

 Because HTCondor will transfer `output` back to your home directory, if your jobs produce HTCondor `output` files >4GB it is important to move this